Beechworth Asylum

 Beechworth Asylum, also known in later years as the Beechworth Hospital for the Insane and Mayday Hills Mental Hospital, is a decommissioned hospital located in Beechworth, a town of Victoria, Australia.
-Mayday Hills Lunatic Asylum was the second such Hospital to be built in Victoria, being one of the three largest.
+Mayday Hills Lunatic Asylum was the second such hospital to be built in Victoria, being one of the three largest.
 Mayday Hills Hospital closed in 1995, following 128 years of operation.

 The asylum was surrounded by almost 106 ha of farmland, making the hospital self-sufficient with its own piggery, orchards, kitchen gardens, fields, stables and barn.
-For recreation, the asylum included tennis courts, an oval and cricket pavilion, kiosk and a theatre.
+For recreation, the asylum included tennis courts, an oval and cricket pavilion, a kiosk and a theatre.

 Ha-ha walls

 One of the distinctive features of both Kew Asylum and Beechworth Asylum is the use of a variation on ha-ha walls around the patients courtyards.
 These ha-has consisted of a trench, one side of which was vertical and faced with stone or bricks, the other side sloped and turfed.
 From the inside, the walls presented a tall face to patients, preventing them from escaping, while from outside, the walls looked low so as not to suggest imprisonment.